linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 ### bgo:Totalizer reasoner requirements

+A Totalizer is a bidimensional vector of numbers that is normally used to represent a subtotal and an optional ratio respect to a grand total;
+This meaning is not mandatory, it can be used to ddescribe how to display two number related in some way.
-A Totalizer manages  a number and a ratio; it extends the NumberFormatter with following functional properties:
+It extends the NumberFormatter with following functional properties:

-- **bgo:filteredFormat**: a string or a bgo:template to be used when the number is a portion of abiggert total
+- **bgo:filteredFormat**: bgo:template to be used when the number is a portion of a bigger total
 - **bgo:ratioFormatter**: a bgo:NumberFormatter individual to be used to format the ratio
 - **bgo:ratioBefore**: a boolean (default false) that states the print order is ratio then the number.; if true vice-versa